SEGMENT INFORMATION

 The Company operates in one reportable segment, wireless AIoT asset management.

 The Company has a single operating and reportable segment.
 The Company’s Chief Operating Decision Maker (“CODM”) is its Chief Executive Officer, who reviews financial information presented on a consolidated basis.
-The CODM makes operating decisions, assesses financial performance, and allocates resources based on consolidated net loss attributable to common stockholders as reported on the Company’s Consolidated Statement of Operations.
-The Company derives its revenue from the sale of systems and products and from customer SaaS and hosting infrastructure fees.
-The measure of segment assets is reported on the Consolidated Balance Sheet as net fixed assets.
+The CODM makes operating decisions, assesses financial performance, and allocates resources based on consolidated net loss attributable to common stockholders as reported on the Company’s consolidated statements of operations.
+The Company derives its revenue from product revenue and service revenue.
+Product revenue consists primarily of the sale of hardware devices.
+Service revenue consists primarily of recurring subscription services as well as professional implementation and other non-recurring services.
+The measure of segment assets is reported on the consolidated balance sheets as net fixed assets.

 The following table summarizes the revenues and significant expenses and regularly provided to the CODM (in thousands):